Skyrimfus/efte-triggers-visualiser/readme.md

 hi
-Thanks to Heebo for helping me understand the rotations D3D hook code base by CasualGamer
+Thanks to Heebo for helping me understand the rotations.<br>
+D3D hook code base by CasualGamer